ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 For a label owner to perform regular monitoring, the following is provided:

+- The timestamp for each log entry that is on the direct path of the root of the previous tree, for the purpose of determining if the root log entry is distinguished.
-- The timestamp for each log entry inspected by the second algorithm in
+- The timestamp for each log entry that causes the second algorithm in
-  {{owner-algorithm}}.
+  {{owner-algorithm}} to recurse either left or right.
 - For each log entry that reaches step 5 in the second algorithm in
   {{owner-algorithm}}, a `PrefixProof` corresponding to a binary ladder.